MeloMellow/folder-sprite/readme.md

 ### `sort`

-If not None, a string or string list that contain(s) the element(s) you want to be in front of the sprite.
+A string or string list that contain(s) the element(s) you want to be in front of the sprite.
 These elements can be the name of image group or base image.

 ```python
 image clara = FolderSprite(